Priyanka surpasses Yogi in holding poll rallies in UP | Politics

 Prime Minister Modi, Home Minister Shah and BJP president Nadda initially divided time among the five poll-bound states -- UP, Uttrakhand, Punjab, Goa and Manipur.

-But after the voting was over in other states, they all concentrated on Uttar Pradesh and virtually tried to cover every nook and corner of the most populous state to mobilize support for the saffron party and its allies -- Apna Dal (Sonelal) and NISHAD Party.
+But after the voting was over in other states, they all concentrated on Uttar Pradesh to mobilize support for the saffron party and its allies -- Apna Dal (Sonelal) and Nishad Party.

-Akhilesh Yadav, who ran the show for his party and also his allies, virtually sought to match the efforts of the BJP star campaigners.
+Akhilesh Yadav, who ran the show for his party and the allies, virtually sought to match the efforts of the BJP star campaigners.

 At the receiving end of PM Modi and other top leaders, Akhilesh Yadav sought to repulse their attacks with unfailing regularity.
 RLD president Jayant Chaudhary accompanied him in the initial two stages of the polling in the constituencies falling in western Uttar Pradesh where it enjoys support among farmers and Jats.